alsadiamir/p4Thesis2021/clone_examples/basic_e2e/README.md

 xterm h1 h2 h3
 ```

-In the **second terminal** run the following command to add the rules written in cmd.txt to the switch s1:
+In the **second terminal** run the following command to add the rules written in cmd.txt to the switch s1, that enable forwarding between h1 and h2 with the clone to h3:
 ```shell
 sudo python cmd_app.py
 ```